kalibera/rchk/doc/USAGE.md

-The tool also detects when an allocating function is called with an allocating argument, which is often an error (by convention, most R functions should be called with arguments protected by callers), but there are many exceptions - functions that protect their arguments.
-The tool cannot yet detect this, but it has a hard-coded list of such callee-protect functions from the R source code.
-This is indeed error prone as the R code can change between versions.
+The tool also detects when an allocating function is called with an allocating argument, which is often an error (by convention, most R functions should be called with arguments protected by callers), but there are many exceptions - functions that protect their arguments (callee-protect) or functions that protect their argument as long as they need them, but expose them to a GC after they don't (callee-safe).
+In fact, a function may treat some arguments as callee-protect, while other as callee-safe.
+The tool can detect callee-safe and callee-protect functions (not all, but many, and there is a hardcoded list of important callee-protect functions that the tool can't detect).
+The automated detection is per-argument, so functions with mixed semantics are supported as well.

 One source of false alarms is when the tool thinks that some function returns a newly allocated object, but in fact it does not in the particular